thkukuk/kubic-control/README.md

 kubicctl upgrade
 ```

+## Configuration Files

+`Kubicd` reads two configuration files: `kubicd.conf` and `rbac.conf`.
+The
+first one is optional and contains the paths to the certificates and the server
+name with port `kubicd` should listen to.
+The default file can be found in
+`/usr/share/defaults/kubicd/kubicd.conf`.
+The variables can be overriden with
+`/etc/kubicd/conf`, which only contains the changed entries.

+The second file, `rbac.conf`, is mandatory, else nobody can access `kubicd`,
+all requests will be rejected.
+The default file can be found in
+`/usr/share/defaults/kubicd/kubicd.conf`.
+Changed entries should be written
+to `/etc/kubicd/rbac.conf`.

 ## Notes

 `Kubicd` does not store any informations about the state of the kubernetes
 cluster.
 This allows to manage the cluster with `kubectl` and `kubeadm`
 yourself without `kubicctl`.
 There is only one important thing: a grain
 has to be set on new worker nodes: `kubicd=kubic-worker-node`.
 If nodes
 gets manual removed, this grain has to be deleted, too.